ibm-cloud-docs/containers/cs_storage_file.md

     ```
     {: screen}

 4.  {: #app_volume_mount}To mount the storage to your deployment, create a configuration `.yaml` file and specify the PVC that binds the PV.
+If you want to deploy a stateful set, see [Using file storage in a stateful set](#file_statefulset).

     If you have an app that requires a non-root user to write to the persistent storage, or an app that requires that the mount path is owned by the root user, see [Adding non-root user access to NFS file storage](cs_troubleshoot_storage.html#nonroot) or [Enabling root permission for NFS file storage](cs_troubleshoot_storage.html#nonroot).
     {: tip}